MadeByIbukunoluwa/swift-fundamentals/notes.md

 ## Dictionaries

-the contents of a Dictionary are inherenetly updated, adn iterating over them doesn;t guarantee the order in which they will be retrieved
+the contents of a Dictionary are inherently updated, adn iterating over them doesn;t guarantee the order in which they will be retrieved

+## Functions

+self contained chunks of code that perform specific tasks